rrwick/Basecalling-comparison/README.md

 Anyone interested in maximising assembly accuracy should be using Nanopolish.
 It improved all assemblies and took most up to about 99.9% (with the methylation-aware option).
 If you only care about assembly identity, Nanopolish makes your basecaller choice relatively unimportant.

-While Medaka does not improve assemblies as well as Nanopolish, it operates on basecalled reads and requires only a fasta/fastq file, not the raw fast5 files.
+While Medaka does not improve assemblies as well as Nanopolish, it requires only a fasta/fastq file, not the raw fast5 files.
 It may therefore be the best choice for assembly polishing when raw reads are not available.
-However, [the 'Future directions' section of Medaka's documentation](https://nanoporetech.github.io/medaka/future.html) indicates that signal-level processing may be in its future.
+However, the ['Future directions' section of Medaka's documentation](https://nanoporetech.github.io/medaka/future.html) indicates that signal-level processing may be in its future.
 Furthermore, Medaka uses neural networks, unlike Nanopolish's HMMs.
 The authors suggest that just as neural networks have outperformed HMMs in basecallers, they will also prove superior in consensus algorithms.
 Watch this space!